Georges Khabbaz: Films

-In 2013 Khabbaz wrote the film Waynon (Void) produced by the NDU University and he was the supervisor of seven directors from the college.
-A film that carries you away, while anchoring yourself in the reality of the country, the tragedy of the missing people from the Lebanese war.
+In 2013 Khabbaz wrote the film Waynon (Void) produced by NDU University, which is a film that portrays the tragedy of the Lebanese Civil War.

-Waynon?
-Where are they? the 17,000 missing persons in the Lebanese war.
-This is the question posed by the film, asked by mothers, sisters and daughters of the disappeared, a question that has an essentially feminine face.

-Waynon has participated in many festivals worldwide and received numerous international awards such as SPECIAL JURY AWARD at the Alexandria International Film Festival Egypt 2014, BEST FEATURE at Silk Road Film Festival 2014, OFFICIAL SELECTION at Dubai International Film Festival 2013 and BEST SCREENPLAY at Malmö Arab Film Festival 2014.
+Waynon has participated in many festivals worldwide and received numerous international awards such as the Special Jury Award at the Alexandria International Film Festival Egypt 2014, Best Feature at Silk Road Film Festival 2014, Official Selection at Dubai International Film Festival 2013 and Best Screenplay at Malmö Arab Film Festival 2014.